huxaiphaer/ride-my-way-api/README.md

 Then install all the necessary dependencies by
  ```
 pip install -r requirements.txt

-## Run the server at the terminal or console type
+Then run the application
  ```
  python run.py
  ```
-## Testing and knowing coverage run
+ Testing and knowing coverage run
  ```
 nosetests or python manage.py test
  ```